KITUO CHA SHERIA - LEGAL ADVICE CENTRE

 Subsequent to the high demand for legal advice and the dedication and work by pro bono lawyers, KITUO Cha Mashauri which later became KITUO Cha Sheria (Legal Advice Centre) was founded by young lawyers, then students at the University of Nairobi.
 These were Hon.
-Chief Justice Willy Mutunga (now retired), Dr. David Gachukia, Senior Advocate-Steve Adere, Senior Advocate Murtaza Jaffer, Hon.
-Justice J.V Juma and Hon.
-Lady Justice Mary Ang’ awa who for a long time, sat under a tree in Ngara, within Nairobi County to offer free legal advice and education to poor Kenyans.
+Chief Justice Willy Mutunga (emeritus), Dr. David Gachukia, Senior Advocate-Steve Adere, Senior Advocate Murtaza Jaffer, Hon.
+Justice (Rtd) J.V Juma and Hon.
+Lady Justice (Rtd) Mary Ang’ awa who for a long time, sat under a tree in Ngara, within Nairobi County to offer free legal advice and education to poor Kenyans.
 This humble but focused and visionary work of these young lawyers at KITUO Cha Sheria inspired other professionals and social justice advocates to engage with legal aid and advice.

 For a considerable time, it was only KITUO that provided pro bono legal services as there were no other organizations.
 Even though the government offered legal aid, the demand for KITUO’s services increased, resulting in the gradual institutional growth.
-It took considerable time before KITUO secured stable funding for its secretariat and programmes, until Ford Foundation started supporting the organization in 1988.
+It took considerable time before KITUO secured stable funding for its secretariat and programmes, until the Ford Foundation started supporting the organization in 1988.
 Over these years, the funding-base and partnership of KITUO has gradually expanded and currently it owns property on which the headquarters is located and there are plans to put up a ‘House of Justice’ on the same, in order to secure future sustainability of KITUO.

 Currently, the number of lawyers and other full time staff is over sixty (60).
 With strengthened institutional framework, KITUO has rapidly expanded its programmes and more of its clientele can access justice.

 Most clients of KITUO are on one hand poor and vulnerable people living in the urban slums, and on the other hand, poor and marginalized communities from the semi-Arid and Arid lands where communal conflicts and access to justice is limited due to inadequate justice, infrastructure and lack of awareness.
-Although the Constitution has a progressive Bill of Rights, the culture that has evolved in Kenya over the decades of unjust relationships between landlords and tenants especially in slum areas and workers with their employers, will take time to curb.
+Although the Constitution of Kenya, 2010 has a progressive Bill of Rights, the culture that has evolved in Kenya over the decades of unjust relationships between landlords and tenants especially in slum areas and workers with their employers, will take time to curb.
 Hence, housing, land and labour rights remain a major area of concern in accessing justice and legal advice.
 KITUO continued to design programmes and projects to deal with the systemic causes of inequality and injustice with particular focus on the poor across the country, including forced migrants and internally displaced persons.